JBokMan/WebhookURLSetter/README.md

 ## What does it do?

-It automates starting a local ngrok server and setting the webhook url in sipgate.io.
+It automates starting a local ngrok server and sets the webhook url in sipgate.io.

 ---